 - 6.1 Where a councillor considers they have not been treated with proper respect or courtesy by an officer, or is otherwise concerned with the performance of an officer, the councillor should first discuss the issue with the relevant Group Chair or Leader.
-If the councillor wishes to pursue the matter as a formal or informal complaint, then they will need to complete and submit a complaint form to the Chief Executive (which will be available from the Chief Executive).
+If the councillor wishes to pursue the matter as a formal complaint, then they will need to complete and submit a complaint form to the Chief Executive (which will be available from the Chief Executive).
 The complaint will remain confidential and cannot be discussed with the relevant Group Chair or Leader.
-As the Head of Paid Service, the Chief Executive has responsibility for staff and will take such action as is appropriate. - 6.2 If an officer considers that he or she has not been treated with proper respect or courtesy by a councillor, he or she should raise the matter with the Monitoring Officer in the knowledge that the matter will be handled with sensitivity and in confidence.
-In such circumstances, the Monitoring Officer will take such action as is appropriate. - 6.3 This protocol does not affect the rights of officers and councillors to raise the matters via the council's usual procedures in cases where such processes apply.
+As the Head of Paid Service, the Chief Executive has responsibility for staff and will take such action as is appropriate. - 6.2 If an officer considers that they have not been treated with proper respect or courtesy by a councillor, they should raise the matter with the Chief Executive in the knowledge that the matter will be handled with sensitivity and in confidence.
+In such circumstances, the Chief Executive will take such action as is appropriate. - 6.3 This protocol does not affect the rights of officers and councillors to raise the matters via the council's usual procedures in cases where such processes apply.